Hôtel d'Estrées

-The Hôtel d'Estrées is a hôtel particulier, a type of large townhouse of France, at 79 rue de Grenelle in the 7th arrondissement of Paris.
-It is the residence of the Ambassador of the Russian Federation to France.
-It was designed by Robert de Cotte, architect of King Louis XIV, and built between 1711 and 1713 for Madeleine-Diane de Bautru de Vaubrun, the Duchesse d'Estrées (1668-1753).
-After belonging to several owners, it was purchased by the Russian government in 1863 and became the Russian Embassy.
-Both Emperor Alexander II of Russia and his grandson, Nicholas II, stayed in the residence when they visited Paris.
-In 1977 the Russian Embassy was moved to another building, and the Hotel became the residence of the Ambassador.
+The Hôtel d'Estrées (/fr/) is an hôtel particulier, a type of large townhouse in France, at 79 rue de Grenelle in the 7th arrondissement of Paris.
+It is the official residence of the Ambassador of the Russian Federation to France.
+It was designed by Robert de Cotte, architect of King Louis XIV, and built between 1711 and 1713 for Madeleine-Diane de Bautru de Vaubrun, the Duchesse d'Estrées (16681753).

+After belonging to several owners, it was purchased by the Russian government in 1863 and became the Russian embassy.
+Both Emperor Alexander II and his grandson, Nicholas II, stayed in the residence when they visited Paris.
+In 1977 the Russian embassy was moved to another building, and the hôtel became the residence of the Russian ambassador.
 It is now classified as a historic monument of France.